andrei-stoica/mc-server/README.md

 This is a all in one setup to run a Spigot server using docker.
 It also includes a systemd unit file for setting it up to run automaticaly.

+## Requirements
+- docker
+- make
+- curl

+The server is configured to use up to 4 GB if ram.
+To change this you will need to edit the docker run commands in the Makefile and unit file.
+> -Xms1G
+ - minimum 1 GB of memory
+> -Xmx4G
+ - maximum 4 GB of memeory

 ## Building
 > make build-latest
  - builds the latest version of of spigot